briansunter/graph/site/src/content/logseq/issue-9.md

 ### Quote

-> Specific kledge is kledge you cannot be trained for.
+> Specific knowledge is knowledge you cannot be trained for.
 If society can train you, it can train someone else and replace you.

 [Naval Ravikant](https://twitter.com/naval) (from [[almanack-of-naval-ravikant]] )